ybriz/member-api/README.md

 # using the API

-Load postma collection to test endpoints
+Load postman collection and update URLs according to your deployment to test endpoints.

 # testing